 Prepare the Cake Batter

-Combine Dry Ingredients: In a large bowl, stir together the yellow cake mix and instant vanilla pudding mix.
+Combine the Dry Ingredients: In a large bowl, stir together the yellow cake mix and instant vanilla pudding mix.

 Prepare the Pan